PyHP-pph/pyhp-pph.github.io/README.md

 # PyHP++#
-## The language of tomorrow, today.
+## The language of today, tomorrow.

 PyHP++# is a programming language originally created by Redditor u/DarkJarris and named by u/alexbuzzbee.
 The community started as the subreddit r/PyHP_pph, specifications were made, and users from r/ProgrammerHumor flocked to the sub.
 In June 2017, the PyHP++# GitHub repository was made to allow everyone to easiy contribute.